Skip to content

 If you were to stop at every place that we recommend on this list, it would cost you R90 (£4.52/$6.37 USD), excluding car hire and petrol.

-Graskop is 10 minutes south of Gods Window, making it an ideal base for an overnight stop along the Panorama Route.
+Graskop is a small town located near the Blyde River Canyon, making it an ideal base for exploring the Panorama Route.

 Popular places to stay include: